wheat2021/Roo-Code-Docs-cn/docs/advanced-usage/available-tools/search-files.md

 The tool accepts these parameters:

-- `path` (required): The path of the directory to search in, relative to the current working directory
+- `path` (required): The path of the directory to search in, relative to the current workspace directory.
+The search is confined to the workspace.
 - `regex` (required): The regular expression pattern to search for (uses Rust regex syntax)
 - `file_pattern` (optional): Glob pattern to filter files (e.g., '*.ts' for TypeScript files)